 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds
+Unregistered Sales of Equity Securities, and Use of Proceeds, and Issuer Purchases of Equity Securities

-None.
 Share Repurchases

-The following table provides information with respect to our purchases of European Wax Center, Inc. Class A common stock during the second quarter of fiscal year 2023.
+The following table provides information with respect to our purchases of European Wax Center, Inc. Class A common stock during the second third quarter of fiscal year 2023.